beam-pyio/beam-pyio.github.io/content/blog/2024/firehose-pyio-intro/index.md

 - Each `PutRecordBatch` request supports up to 500 records.
 Each record in the request can be as large as 1,000 KB (before base64 encoding), up to a limit of 4 MB for the entire request.
 These limits cannot be changed.

-The transform also has options that control individual records or handle failed records.
+The transform also has options that control individual records and handle failed records.

 - _jsonify_ - A flag that indicates whether to convert a record into Json.
 Note that a record should be of _bytes_, _bytearray_ or file-like object, and, if it is not of a supported type (e.g. integer), we can convert it into a Json string by specifying this flag to _True_.
 - _multiline_ - A flag that indicates whether to add a new line character (`\n`) to each record.
 It is useful to save records into a _CSV_ or _Jsonline_ file.